Multi-room speakers explained: Our guide to Sonos

 Rather listen to your own music?
-Use a Network Attached Storage (NAS) device to play your iTunes library and other music stored on your laptop, PC smartphone or tablet.
+Use a Network Attached Storage (NAS) device to play your iTunes library and other music stored on your laptop, smartphone or tablet.

 Prefer the radio?
 You can tune into thousands of streaming radio stations through the Sonos app, too.

 Which speaker should I buy?
 Sonos speakers explained